alan-m12/CPE-487-Final-Project/README.md

 ## Modifications

+- <ins>Formating</ins>: The bigesst modification between the starter code and our code now is the consolidation of the jobs from other files into my_fsm

 - <ins>Blank Display to Start</ins>: Originally, when the Vivado code was first uploaded to the NEXYS board, the display would already show "PLAY" even though a game had not been started.
 This would lead to confusion because players would start to flip switches, not knowing that a bomb switch had not been assigned yet.
 To solve this issue, we modified the code to make the seven-segment display blank upon uploading fresh code.
 This way, players will know a game would not start unless they push the button.

 - <ins>All Switches to '0' to Play Again</ins>: Originally, after the bomb switch was found, the button could be clicked again to reassign a random bomb switch to any of the remaining unflipped switches.
 This would lead to new rounds being played without all 16 of the switches being used, which is not what we intended.
 To solve this issue, we implemented an 'if' statement that made sure that, when in state B, all of the switches were flipped back to '0' before the button could pressed to start a new game.

-- <ins>Hard Mode</ins>: Originally, there was only one way to play the game, which was whoever flipped the singular bomb switch would lose.
-We have implemented a second mode, that we refer to as "hard mode", that is activated by pressing the top button (BTNU) rather than the middle button (BTNC).
-In this mode, there are 3 bomb switches instead of 1, which increases the chances of a player losing on their turn.
+- <ins>Multi Bomb</ins>: Originally, there was only one way to play the game, which was whoever flipped the singular bomb switch would lose.
+We have implemented a second mode, that we refer to as "Multi-Bomb", that is activated by pressing the top button (BTNU) rather than the middle button (BTNC).
+In this mode, there are 3 bomb switches instead of 1, which also only causes a player to lose if they hit 2 out of 3 of the bomb switches.

+- <insLED Indicators</ins>:
 ## Images and Videos

 This image shows the board in its initial 'START' state, when the display is blank: